Skip to content

 Custom components (BYOC)

-1. Definitions — Zod schemas plus a natural-language description.
+1. Definitions: Zod schemas plus a natural-language description.
 This is what the agent sees in its system prompt.
+Note that for client-side functions, the client determines the function's execution boundary (such as clientOnly status) at runtime by reading its configuration from the active catalog definition.

 1. Define component schemas